 Checking Challenge Retrieval practice Consolidation Using knowledge to apply, synthesise and make their own conclusions and theories, applying knowledge to unfamiliar scenarios.
-Checking the learning Clearing up misconceptions Identifying and closing gaps Feedback that enables progress.
-Activating prior knowledge and building schema so students know more to learn more.
-Sequencing and building a challenging curriculum for all students with a high level of expectation.
+Checking the learning Clearing up misconceptions Activating prior knowledge and building schema so students know more to learn more.
+Identifying and closing gaps Sequencing and building a challenging curriculum for all students with a high level of expectation.
+Feedback that enables progress.